 Includes arrangements within a 2nd grade of difficulty.
 Performance techniques, history, theory, aesthetic awareness, improvisation, use of available materials and activities in different types of music.

 Includes arrangements within a 3rd grade of difficulty.
 Performance techniques, history, aesthetic awareness, improvisation, arranging/composing, community involvement, use of available materials and activities in different types of music.

 Includes arrangements within a 4th & 5th grade of difficulty.
 Performance techniques, history, aesthetic awareness, improvisation, arranging/ composing, community involvement, use of available materials, activities and career opportunities in different types of music.

 The grades of difficulty are based on the classifications presented by the New York State School Music Association’s Manual and the classification of levels presented by several music publishers.
-All program structures (orch., band, vocal, etc.) follow the curriculum levels and the repertoire classification.
+All program structures (orch., band, Jazz, etc.) follow the curriculum levels and the repertoire classification.